Heritage Tree Details

 Dr. Charles Caples House Orchard

 Joseph Caples with his three children crossed the Oregon Trail in 1844 and in 1846 claimed 320 acres on the site that is now Columbia City.
 Joseph built his log cabin from timber cut and stacked by the Hudson Bay Company who had intended to build a fort on the site.
-Charles, the oldest child, …
+Charles, the oldest child, later studied medicine in Portland and became the first doctor in Columbia County taking a …

 Read More